syncfusion-content/wpf-docs/wpf/Charts/Interactive-Features.md

 ### Updating the Dragged Values to the Source

-When dragging the series or segment at run time, to update the underlying data based on the values you have to set the [`UpdateSource`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.XySegmentDraggingBase~UpdateSource.html#) property to true as in the below code snippet.
+When dragging the series or segment at run time, to update the underlying data based on the values you have to set the [`UpdateSource`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.XySegmentDraggingBase~UpdateSource.html#) property to true as in the following code snippet.

 {% tabs %}